yasminaElg/hackaton_project/docs/guide.md

 Now, time to add a backend to your React app to be able to CRUDL hackatons from a database.

 To save you the hassle to make a new Node project, we've made a ready to use backend project to get started.
-Go to [this Github project](https://github.com/shippr-team/pioupiou-backend) and follow the instruction in the `README.md` to start working on the backend and to know what tools are at your disposal and how they work.
+Go to [this Github project](https://github.com/shippr-team/pioupiou-backend) (here) and read the `README.md` to know what tools are at your disposal and how they work.

 The objective is to make a public REST API for the front to connect to (Authentication to make it private will come later).
 It should consist of 5 routes for all CRUDL actions :

 - A get all route, to fetch the hackaton list.
 - A get one route, to fetch a specific hackaton.
-- A create route, to create new hackatons and store them in the "DB".
+- A create route, to create a new hackatons and store it in the "DB".
 - An update route, to update an existing hackaton.
 - A delete route, to delete an existing hackaton.